polterguy/magic/docs/deploy-digitalocean.md

 - Storage: included up to 100GB
 - **Total: ~$5/month minimum (SQLite only)**

+To scale up, add a managed database from DigitalOcean for ~$15/month or more, depending on your needs.

 ## Persistent Storage

 Your data lives in `/magic/files/data/`: